 From Monostatos’ grotesque nose to the Queen of the Night’s shimmering wings, everyone and everything that appears on stage is larger than life.

 As in a Pixar film, this production brilliantly balances visual stimulation with amusing dialogue in a charming English translation.
 The result is a pantomime of brilliant colour, set to Mozart’s timeless music.
-Don’t miss the incomparable Emma Matthews in her role as the Queen of the Night.

 Perhaps all you need to fire a child’s imagination is a little old-fashioned theatrical magic.